Updated 20 March, 2020

 On a side note: if your holiday home property is in a rural location or the wifi connection is a bit sketchy, opt for cameras that can operate on 3G or 4G network data.
 This removes the worry of purchasing a suitable wifi extender.

 Light the way!

 Install motion sensor spotlights at key points around the house.
 These types of spotlights come in handy when there is no one staying at the property for nights at a time.
 Why?
-By having spotlights installed in any outdoor common areas, it removes all possible hiding spots.
+By installing spotlights in outdoor common areas, you remove all possible hiding spots for intruders.
 Having lighting on the outside of your property also illuminates the way for your guests in darkness, especially when they don’t know the terrain.
-It will also minimise the risk of your guests trampling all over your well-kept garden or tripping over a small but deceptive step.
+Therefore, minimising the risk of your guests trampling all over your well-kept garden or tripping over a small but deceptive step.

 Keep the noise down

 This next tip is perfect for holiday homes that have neighbours within close proximity.
-Minut is the smart way to monitor what's going on with your property whilst at the same time maintaining complete privacy for your guests.
-Plus it will also help to keep your neighbours happy.
+Minut is a smart home monitor that tracks what's going on with your property whilst at the same time maintaining complete privacy for your guests.
+(Not to mention it will also help to keep your neighbours happy.)
 Minut monitors noise levels within the house and notifies you of any spikes.
 Thus giving you the opportunity to be pro-active in preventing escalations in unruly guests and damage to your property.

 What do you have there?